 ATAC-seq normalization method can significantly affect differential accessibility analysis and interpretation (2020, Epigenetics & Chromatin)

-Jake J. Reske, Mike R. Wilson, and Ronald L. Chandler.
+Jake J. Reske, Mike R. Wilson, & Ronald L. Chandler.
 PMID: 32321567.
 Journal link.

 The Assay for Transposase-Accessible Chromatin (ATAC-seq) is a recently developed technique used to measure genome-wide chromatin accessibility, or where and to what extent genomic DNA is packaged within cells.
 This study reveals that analysis comparing ATAC-seq data between multiple cell conditions, such as with or without drug treatment, is not a straightforward procedure and can be heavily influenced by the steps used to analyze the data.
 Also included is a standardized bioinformatics workflow designed to help researchers appropriately analyze their own ATAC-seq data.